JvanKatwijk/qt-dab/README.md

 ----------------------------------------------------------------------

 As known, Qt-DAB provides a possibility of scanning the band.
-Band III contains 39 channels, so - depending on your position - the is quite a number of channels where no DAB signal is.
+Band III contains 39 channels, so - depending on your position - there is quite a number of channels where no DAB signal is to be found.

 As in **dabChannel**, Qt-DAB has an extended mechanism to skip specified channels during a scan, a **skipTable**.